wadmiraal/wadmiraal.net/jekyll-src/_drafts/drupal8-kernel-tests-ci-servers-and-the-file-structure.markdown

   - PHP
 ---

-...
+Using a service like Travis CI or Sonarcloud has always seemed like the holly grail for Drupal projects.
+It's unfortunate that these usually require quite a tedious setup, which includes installing a database and webserver, configuring them, and finally going as far as to install _Drupal itself_.

+However, the main hurdle here is using _functional_ tests (or Behat tests, although I believe using Behat would justify the long setup).
+If your project only includes unit and/or kernel tests (and I argue _it should_), using a CI actually becomes _much_ easier.

 ## Understanding Drupal unit and kernel tests

-In Drupal 8, it has become much more feasible to write _actual_ unit tests.
-In Drupal 7, unit tests were close to unusable, only serving very specific cases, with little added benefit.
-You almost always had to rely on &ldquo;web tests&rdquo; (`DrupalWebTestCase`, called &ldquo;functional tests&rdquo; in Drupal 8) to get things done (_tip: checkout my [previous posts](/lore/2014/07/23/write-testable-code-in-drupal-part-1/) on how to use unit tests more efficiently in Drupal 7_).
-In Drupal 8, thanks to the inclusion of a _dependency injection container_, we can now mock parts of core in our test environments, allowing us to truly use unit tests (`Drupal\Tests\UnitTestCase`).
-They complete in mere milliseconds (if set up correctly), and the feedback is almost instantaneous.
+In Drupal 8, thanks to the inclusion of a _dependency injection container_, we can now mock parts of core in our test environments, allowing us to truly use unit tests.
+They complete in mere milliseconds, and are ideal for both <abbr title="Test Driven Development">TDD</abbr> and using <abbr title="Continuous Integration">CI</abbr>.

 However, Drupal 8's maze of dependencies and services mean we sometimes need to mock _a lot_ of Drupal code.
 So much in fact, that the `setUp()` method of a unit test class can become larger than the actual test methods _combined_.
-Switching back to browser tests is not an option either: they are _way_ to slow to run, sometimes taking **several minutes** to run.
+For this reason, some projects revert to functional tests, but&mdash;as I've discussed before&mdash;they are _way_ to slow to run, and extremely hard to debug.

-Enter &ldquo;kernel tests&rdquo;, which can be seen as a hybrid between unit functional tests.
-It needs a database to run (which can be a SQLite file), and can &ldquo;install&rdquo; modules.
-However, contrary to functional tests, the test class doesn't install anything unless told to, which is a huge time saver.
-It also doesn't require a running webserver, which is another huge win when configuring a CI environment.
+Kernel tests, on the other hand, are much faster.
+They do need a database to run.
+However, contrary to functional tests, they don't require a running webserver.
+This is a huge win when setting up a CI environment, as most have some sort of built-in PHP environment, which often includes SQLite support.
+This means the runner setup will only include downloading Drupal, and moving our code into the correct location.

+Finally, both kernel and unit tests can be used to compute code coverage, which is incredibly useful when performing more in depth code analysis and quality control.
+This is not the case with functional tests.

 ## Kernel tests depend on Drupal's file structure

-When running automated tests on a CI server, it's tempting to use `composer require drupal/core:8.4.1` followed by `phpunit`, but unfortunately it's not that simple.
+When running automated tests on a CI server, it's tempting to use `composer require drupal/core:~8.4` followed by `phpunit`, but unfortunately it's not that simple.

 Although this would work for unit tests, kernel tests assume they are run in context of a Drupal project, so they will look for folders and files in places you may not expect.

+It's still worth the effort to set up, though.
+It may seem complicated at first, but I assure you: it's really not.
+Plus, it's still _much_ easier than if you were using functional tests&hellip;

-## A working example: Travis CI and Sonarcloud
+## A working example with Travis CI and Sonarcloud

 In this example, I will use [Travis CI](https://travis-ci.org), but of course other CI vendors would work too.

-Basically, we need to:

-1. Download Drupal.
-2. If Drupal 8.4.x, apply a small patch to make SQLite work (called `sqlite-driver-exception.patch` in our example).
-3. Update the `phpunit.xml.dist` file, so we only generate code coverage stats for our own code (we'll ship with a 2nd patch file for convenience, called `travis-ci-phpunit.xml.dist.patch` in our example).
-4. Copy our code to the correct location in the Drupal file structure.
-5. Run PHPUnit.
+It will &ldquo;build&rdquo; a fresh Drupal site, run our tests, and push our code, with test statistics, to [Sonarcloud](https://sonarcloud.io) for static code analysis.

 You can see a working example [here](https://github.com/wadmiraal/guernsey).

-Here's our module file structure:
+Imagine this is our module's file structure:

-<pre><code class="language-yaml">
+<pre><code class="language-yaml">├── .travis.yml
 ├── config/
 │   └── install/
 │       └── ...
-├── .travis.yml
 ├── my_module.info.yml
 ├── my_module.permissions.yml
 ├── my_module.routing.yml
 ├── sonar-project.properties
 ├── sqlite-driver-exception.patch
 ├── src/
-│   ├── Entity/
-│   │   └── ...
-│   └── Form/
 │   └── ...
 ├── templates/
 │   └── ...
 ├── tests/
 │   └── src/
+│       └── Unit/
+│           └── ...
 │       └── Kernel/
-│           └── Entity/
 │           └── ...
 └── travis-ci-phpunit.xml.dist.patch
 </code></pre>

+Our example `sonar-project.properties` file looks like this:

+<pre><code class="language-ini">sonar.projectKey=my_organization:my_module
+sonar.projectName=My Module
+</code></pre>

-Here's an example `.travis.yml` file:
+And here's our example `.travis.yml` file:

 <pre><code class="language-yaml">language: php
 php: